nearst/laconia/README.md

 The following modules are available as NPM packages:

-* laconia-core: The core module.
-Start here.
+* laconia-core: Simple dependency injection framework.
+Also provides help on Lambda invocations.

   [Documentation](packages/laconia-core/README.md)